OGC

 When adding an OGC WMTS layer to your map, you can specify custom parameters to append to requests made to the WMTS.
 For example, if the service requires an access key, the key can be included as a custom parameter for all requests made to the WMTS.

 When adding a WMTS service as an item, you must select a specific layer and must also select the coordinate system for the layer, if the layer supports multiple coordinate systems.
-To add multiple layers or additional coordinate systems, you must author individual items for each layer or coordinate system.
+To add multiple layers or additional coordinate systems, you must add individual items for each layer or coordinate system.

 Use compatible basemaps with WMTS, WMS, and WFS layers

 For maps to display correctly, the coordinate systems of the layers and basemaps must be compatible.
 In addition, the tiling scheme of a WMTS layer must match the tiling scheme of the basemap.
 Map Viewer or Map Viewer Classic attempts to draw your layer with the basemap you select.
-If your layer can't be drawn on the basemap (because the coordinate system or tiling scheme doesn't match), and the OGC WMS or WMTS layer is the first layer you've added to a map, Map Viewer or Map Viewer Classic attempts to use a different basemap.
+If your layer can't be drawn on the basemap (because the coordinate system or tiling scheme doesn't match), and the OGC WMS or WMTS layer is the first layer you added to a map, Map Viewer or Map Viewer Classic attempts to use a different basemap.

 For example, if your layer is in GCS WGS84, Map Viewer uses the GCS WGS84 World Imagery basemap.
 Your administrator may have changed the default basemaps and may have included some that support your layer's coordinate system.
 If a basemap in the gallery is not compatible, Map Viewer uses your layer as the basemap.
-If you add an OGC WMS or WMTS layer to an existing map or it is not compatible with any basemaps in your gallery, Map Viewer will not add it to your map; instead, you will see an error message stating that your layer is not compatible with the basemap's coordinate system.
+If you add an OGC WMS or WMTS layer to an existing map or it is not compatible with any basemaps in your gallery, Map Viewer will not add it to the map; instead, you will see an error message stating that the layer is not compatible with the basemap's coordinate system.

 For OGC WFS layers, the coordinate system of the basemap must be supported by the WFS service or the layer may not be drawn successfully.
 Map Viewer or Map Viewer Classic will not switch to use a compatible basemap.
 If the basemap is not compatible with the WFS layer, Map Viewer or Map Viewer Classic will display a message to that effect.